Monday, February 24, 2020

 Over the years, I’ve collected book series with plans to one day finish them.
 Like many of you, I’ll discover a talented writer, read a book in his/her series, like it, and quickly gather the rest.
 I have shelves and totes holding full series that are waiting patiently to be read.

-At some point, you have to bite the bullet, set a deadline, and read the books.
+At some point, you have to bite the bullet, set a deadline, and read all the books.

 A lot of the people I follow on Twitter are big fans of Brad Thor’s novels.
-They tweet glowing reviews, plan vacations around the release of his novels, and have an unabashed enthusiasm for the 19 thrillers he has written.
+They tweet glowing reviews, plan vacations around the release of his novels, and have an unabashed enthusiasm for the 19 thrillers he has written (as of this writing).

 I own all of his books, but really wanted to go back and “fill in the gaps” in order, from the beginning.